ygfalcon/Solsniper-zero/README.md

 ```bash
 export BIRDEYE_API_KEY=your_key_here
 ```
+If the key is not provided, a warning is emitted and on-chain scanning is used instead.

 If you prefer to scan the Solana blockchain without BirdEye, provide a Solana RPC URL instead: